What Happened to My Medical License? Dr. Westin Childs

 #1.
 Conventional medical doctors HATE doctors like me.
 I will explain more about why this is as we go but I want to put this here for now.

 #3.
 I never hurt anyone nor did I ever have any malpractice complaints/issues against my medical license.
-My patients loved my online medical practice and I successfully helped hundreds of patients optimize their thyroid, and hormones, and lose hundreds of pounds even after conventional medical therapies like bariatric surgery failed.
+My patients loved my online medical practice and I successfully helped hundreds of patients optimize their thyroid and hormones, and, collectively, lose thousands of pounds even after conventional medical therapies like bariatric surgery failed.

 #4.
 I did have 2 complaints against my medical license which are well-documented and available to the public.
 This story will explain those complaints and how they led to the surrender of my medical license.